 There's also a strong cafe culture here, possibly due to the French influx in the late 19th century and then the Italians and Greeks in the 20th century - bringing with them continental-style eating and drinking.

 The French House on Dean Street retains a bit of Bohemia.
 Its no music and machines rule make it a great place to hang out and chat with friends (you can even do bit of celebrity spotting).
 In neighbouring Frith Street, Bar Italia is an institution and was one of the UK's first coffee bars when it opened in 1949.
 It's also open from 7am until 5am the next day making it the perfect place for an early (or late) caffeine hit.

 It's no secret that Soho is where the sex industry in London has thrived for more than 200 years.
-Its notoriety has made it high on visitors' lists, looking to peak behind the curtains of polite society.
+Its notoriety has made it high on visitors' lists, looking to peek behind the curtains of polite society.
 Soho's moved on a bit since its 1960s "heyday", and now there are only around a dozen licensed sex shops in the area.